If you’re on a tight budget, Wellington, New Zealand’s capital, has many attractions that are free or low-cost.

 Nothing beats a day at the zoo, and Wellingtons‘ is no exception.

-Even though it’s over 100 years old, improvements are continuously made with the animals’ well-being top priority.
+Even though it’s over 100 years old, improvements are continuously made, with the animals’ well-being as the top priority.

-Talks and feeding times happen throughout the day, where you can learn more about the animals and have a better chance of seeing them as they could be hiding in the large enclosures.
+Talks and feeding times happen throughout the day.
+You can learn more about the animals and have a better chance of seeing them, as they could be hiding in the large enclosures.
 You can find the times and a map of the zoo here.

 How To Get Here

-I did walk from the YHA on Wakefield Street and Cambridge Terrace, but the best way is public transport if you don’t have a car.
+I did walk from the YHA on Wakefield Street and Cambridge Terrace, but if you don’t have a car, the best way is public transport.
 It’s located at 200 Daniell Street, Newtown, Wellington, 5 km from Wellington Central.

 Hours